ZilongJas/Security-Best-Practices/docs/RHEL.md

   - `sudo dnf install nss-mdns` (allows hostname for .local domains)
   - `sudo systemctl restart httpd`
   - reboot
   - why? so the apache serves a default site (localhost) if no specific virtual host matches the request. aka a landing page for unmatched or mistyped domains.
+___
+### Extras
+- `sudo systemctl stop firewalld`
+  - disables the firewall when testing incase it is blocking network traffic